 Additionally, such regulatory principles are also available globally, including the Privacy and data protection issued by the Organization for Economic Cooperation and Development (OECD).
 These privacy guidelines regulate the collection, use, and protection of personal information worldwide.

-Can Your Remove or Change Your Password Later?
+Can I Remove or Change Passwords Later?

 You can remove or change your password after protecting a file using Microsoft Word.
 All you have to do is open your document, type in the password, find the protection feature, and enter the new password or erase the old one from the box.

 While removing passwords from Word documents is easy, you will need a computer to do it or go through a tedious download process on mobile devices.
-In contrast to Word documents, managing PDF passwords is easier, especially with reliable tools like PDF.net.
+In contrast to Word documents, managing PDF passwords is easier, especially with reliable tools like pdf.net.

 Specifically, you can access our tools on any device, anytime, and from anywhere.
 Like Microsoft Word, we also offer software for changing passwords and unlocking PDFs, among other security features.